gpantalone/MLTeam28/README.md

 ![ScreenShot](/Images/Neural_Net_dropped.png)

 Dropping the extra features showed a slight improvement for RMSE but nothing the massive.
 The recorded RMSE was 0.054 with the featurese dropped.

-For both runs, the RMSE when predicting the training data and the RMSE observed when predicting the test data had very little change.
-This showed that there was no significant overfitting or underfitting from the model on either runs.

 # 7. Conclusion